Home Depot To Close Hot Dog Stands At All Michigan Stores

 (CBS DETROIT) – The hot dog stands at Home Depot have been closed due to the coronavirus pandemic, but now it has been announced that they will not be reopening in any of the company’s Michigan locations.

-Hot Diggity Dog LLC. announced the closure in a Facebook post.READ MORE: U.S. Customs Agents Seize More Than A Ton Of Pot From Canada In Detroit
+Hot Diggity Dog LLC. announced the closure in a Facebook post.READ MORE: Michigan Supreme Court Erases Conviction Of Man In Sex Offender Registry Case

 “Hot Diggitty Dog has officially closed down at Home Depot in Michigan,” they wrote.
 “Home Depot has requested all hot dog stands in Michigan to close.”